 To Reach Your Ultimate Potential You Must Develop Multiple Personalities (UHD Part 3)

-The answer is because I genuinely want to help people.
-I have an authentic belief that if I can help enough people do this, it can grow organically and spread through its own merits.
-Society could potentially materialize the filter against those who let personal greed sabotage the real gains of the collective capacities of the very teams the world depends on.
+The answer is because I genuinely want to help you.
+I have an authentic belief that if I can help enough people see the world through these lenses, it will grow organically and spread from its own valuable merits.
+Society could potentially materialize the needed filter against those who let personal greed sabotage the real gains of the collective capacities of the very teams the world depends on.

 The word personality is derived from the Latin word persona, meaning mask much like the one you would find in the theater.
 Your personality is, therefore, the mask you wear, which is a manifestation over time.
 It is shaped by the conditions and circumstances in your life and how you manage them from the “1,2 combination” brain hardware and software functions given to you by your biological parents.